EDUCBA

 • Staff quarters etc

-For example, Any residential project shall require completion of the main building (consisting of flats) for handing over of the project to the customer.
-So in order to maximize sales, the execution of clubhouses (which are considered as over and above comforts) shall be considered in the pre-final stage of the project & the Major building area (consisting of flats) shall be prioritized.
+For example, Any residential project shall require the completion of the main building (consisting of flats) for handing over the project to the customer.
+So to maximize sales, the execution of clubhouses (considered as over and above comforts) shall be considered in the pre-final stage of the project & the Major building area (consisting of flats) shall be prioritized.

 4. Planning & scheduling (Timelines)

-• After finalizing WBS, now all the activities are allocated with prescribed timelines (ensuring project completion within stipulated timelines).
+• After finalizing the WBS, we allocate all the activities within prescribed timelines, ensuring project completion within stipulated timelines.

-• All the activities and their respective interdependencies are work out and are linked accordingly using some project management software like MSP, Primavera, etc.
+• All the activities and their respective interdependencies are worked out and linked accordingly using project management software like MSP, Primavera, etc.

 5. Quantity estimate

-• Quantum of different materials required for the project are estimated or calculated based on design/drawings provided by the Architect & Structural team.
+• The Quantum of materials required for the project is estimated or calculated based on design/drawings provided by the Architect & Structural team.

-• General material used in construction is Cement, Steel, Aggregate, Sand, Brick / Blocks, Plywood/pinewood (for Shuttering), Gypsum (for plaster), Doors, Windows, Tiles / Marble / Granite (for Flooring, etc.).
+• Available material used in construction is Cement, Steel, Aggregate, Sand, Brick / Blocks, Plywood/pinewood (for Shuttering), Gypsum (for plaster), Doors, Windows, Tiles / Marble / Granite (for Flooring, etc.).

-• Based on the above estimate & planning, a material requirement schedule is prepared by the project manager and submitted to the procurement team for further process.
+• Based on the above estimate & planning, a material requirement schedule is prepared by the project manager and submitted to the procurement team for further processing.

 6. Resource estimation

-• Based on the quantum of work & timelines, the project manager shall work out the resource requirement, i.e. Estimation of the number of labors (or) machinery required.
+• Based on the Quantum of work & timelines, the project manager shall work out the resource requirement, i.e., Estimation of the number of laborers (or) machinery required.

-For example, 2 Masons shall complete a 10 square meter of brickwork in 1 day; then the project manager shall plan and deploy 4 Masons in order to complete the same work in 0.5 days.
+For example, 2 Masons shall complete 10 square meters of brickwork in 1 day; then, the project manager shall plan and deploy 4 Masons to complete the same work in 0.5 days.

-• Machinery is an integral part of the construction, were based on project specifications, there are multiple types of machinery that are available in the market.
-The project manager shall shortlist the machinery as per the project requirement and further procures the same considering budgeting assumptions.
+• Machinery is an integral part of construction, where multiple types of machinery are available in the market based on project specifications.
+The project manager shall shortlist the machinery per the project requirement and further procure the same, considering budgeting assumptions.

 7. Budgeting

 • Budgeting is one of the major portfolios of a project manager.
-All the quantities of materials & resources (Staff, labor, machinery, etc.) requirements which are worked out earlier are converted into cost, and the project manager shall prepare the budget in accordance with the cost allotted by the management and subsequent expectations of the customer.
+All the quantities of materials & resources (Staff, labor, machinery, etc.) requirements that are worked out earlier are converted into cost, and the project manager shall prepare the budget by the cost allotted by the management and subsequent expectations of the customer.

-• Once the budget is approved by the management, then the project manager shall start with the resource deployment and execution.
+• Once the management approves the budget, the project manager shall start with the resource deployment and execution.

 8. Deployment of resources (3 M’s – Man, Material & Machinery)